Saber Astronautics: History

 Saber Astronautics was first established in 2007 as a research and development startup in Boulder, Colorado, and in 2008, in Sydney, New South Wales with a mission to reduce barriers to spaceflight and the "democratisation of space".

 The company initially developed machine learning diagnostics software for satellites in 2010 with a focus area on system of systems, and conducted spacecraft design on contract.
 The machine learning diagnostics tools were demonstrated on the NASA Advanced Composition Explorer space weather satellite in 2012.

 Saber entered the space operations software market in 2012 with the Predictive Ground station InterfaceTM (PIGI) in 2012.
 PIGI was first used in live operations in 2014 for the California-based cubesat startup Southern Stars' SkyCube mission in 2014.

 In 2013 Saber was accepted into NASA's Flight Opportunities Program for an Electrodynamic Deorbit Tether to deorbit cubesats.
 The tether completed parabolic flight tests in 2015 and 2016.

 Since 2017 the company has supplied the United States Space Force with the Space Cockpit software.
 It provided civilian space operators as part of the JCO Pacific in 2020.
 Between 2020 and 2022 the company led the Sprint Advanced Concepts Training (SACT) wargames for the Pacific timezone.
 In 2023 the New Zealand Defence Force was selected to take over lead.

 In 2020 the company won an Australian Space Agency’s Space Infrastructure Fund (SIF) grant to construct an operations center in Adelaide.
 In 2022, the company opened this new office, operations centre and concurrent design facility on Lot 14 in Adelaide in proximity to the Australian Space Agency (ASA).

+On 4 March 2026, Saber Astronautics opened a research and development facility in Chippendale, Sydney.

+In April 2026, the company announced the deployment of WINDU, an AI-enabled system for automating space domain awareness workflows.
+WINDU had initially received US$1.2 million in funding from the United States Space Force in 2025 and had been integrated into Saber's Space Cockpit Battle Management System platform.

+That same month, Saber Astronautics announced a live demonstration of a satellite jamming capability using its SBMS Singularity platform during the Space Symposium in the United States.
+The demonstration, conducted on 16 April in a controlled environment using authorised satellite services, involved real-time electromagnetic effects against a satellite link.
+The company said the Singularity platform extended its Space Battle Management System by allowing operators to coordinate multiple mission effects, including electronic warfare actions such as jamming, through a unified software interface.